-As part of Super Bowl XLVI, NFL players, Colts cheerleaders and team mascot, Blue, visited Camp Atterbury in Columbus, IN, where they met with more than 1,000 soldiers and their families.
-The event featured autographs, live music, photos, food and beverage and a question and answer session with the NFL players.
+As part of Super Bowl XLVII, former NFL players and cheerleaders visited the Naval Air Station Joint Reserve Base New Orleans in Belle Chasse, LA where they met with more than 1,000 soldiers and their families.
+The event featured autographs, live music, photos, food and beverage and the raffle of NFL gifts for the service members in attendance.

-In addition, thirty Wounded Warriors were in attendance at the 7th Annual NFL Charities Super Bowl Celebrity Bowling Classic.
+In addition, wounded warriors were in attendance at the 8th Annual NFL Foundation Super Bowl Celebrity Bowling Classic.

 With its history and large concentration of actively stationed military personnel in Hawaii, the NFL makes an annual commitment to recognize all branches of the military each time the league visits the islands.